bcgov/Mautic-Openshift/README.md

 The email can be previewed by applying, then clicking on the `Public Preview URL`

 The email template can be modified if needed.
-To do so, change the mautic-init/themes/BCGov-Template/html/email.html.twig file, delete the var/www/html/themes/BCGov-Template in the pod terminal, and upload the mautic-init/themes/BCGov-Template directory using rsync.
+To do so, change the mautic-init/themes/BCGov/html/email.html.twig file, delete the var/www/html/themes/BCGov in the pod terminal, and upload the mautic-init/themes/BCGov directory using rsync.

-- Example: `oc rsync ./mautic-init/themes/BCGov-Template <pod-name>:/var/www/html/themes`
+- Example: `oc rsync ./mautic-init/themes/BCGov <pod-name>:/var/www/html/themes`

-Alternatively, the contents of BCGov-Template can be zipped and uploaded through the mautic user interface.
+Alternatively, the contents of BCGov can be zipped and uploaded through the mautic user interface.